Home >

 The saga of Sutpen and his family, and Quentin Compson's attempt to come to terms with it, embody all the tensions in Southern and indeed American history--race, sex, regionalism, the individual and community, etc.--as well as basic epistemological questions. --Elizabeth McKinsey

-- If I Forget Thee, Jerusalem (The Wild Palms 1939)
+- If I Forget Thee, Jerusalem (1939)

 - The Hamlet (1940)

-The Bear (from Go Down Moses 1942)
+The Bear (from Go Down Moses, 1942)

-Pantaloon in Black (from Go Down Moses 1942)
+Pantaloon in Black (from Go Down Moses, 1942)

 Faulkner has written in brief compass a veritable saga of racial